The Sparrows Point steel mill racked up $5.4 million in unpaid Baltimore City water bills over the last three years, The Brew has found.

 RG Steel paid minimal amounts on its second water account.
 The last payment of $67,500 was made in April.
 The account is currently $1,738,603.57 in arrears.

-Mill Not Put on Tax Sale
+Not Placed on Tax Sale

 The city routinely puts residents at risk of losing their homes over unpaid water bills as small as $350.